7 Ways to Maintain Patient Interaction in the Age of the EHRJanuary 22, 2013 by David Fried

 This leaves both doctor and patient frustrated: nobody becomes a doctor because they want to stare at a computer screen all day, and patients want to know that their physician actually cares about them–which means looking at their doctor’s eyes, not their back.

-Recently we posted an online survey asking doctors how they’ve maintained the doctor-patient relationship in the digital era.
+There’s no better way to gain insights into the in-office experience than to ask doctors outright.
+Elsewhere, we’ve surveyed patients and doctors about wait times, but here we’ve asked doctors how they’ve maintained the doctor-patient relationship in the digital era.
 Based on their responses, we’ve identified the following solutions.

 1. Position your Computer between You and the Patient